mesur-io/post-quantum-signatures/draft-post-quantum-jose.md

 This document does not define any new cryptography, only seralizations of existing cryptographic systems.

-This document registers key types for JOSE and COSE.
+This document registers key types for JOSE and COSE, specifically `PQK`, `CRYDI`, `pset`.

-This document registers signature algorithms types for JOSE and COSE.
+This document registers signature algorithms types for JOSE and COSE, specifically `CRYDI3`.

 {mainmatter}